D7529, 7529, 25179

 Class 25s at Aylesbury invariably meant parcels traffic, here 25179 waits on April 1st 1982 for its next duty.

-In its last week of service 25179 was noted passing eastbound through Manchester Victoria with spoil & coal wagons, November 26th.
+In its last week of service 25179 was noted passing eastbound through Manchester Victoria with spoil & coal wagons, November 26th and was noted at Manchester Victoria on November 27th.

 25179 was withdrawn on November 28th 1982.